What is Biomass?

 - Biomass energy generation is the creation of heat and/or power from carbonaceous substances such as solid wood or wood residues, agricultural crop residues, aquatic plants, animal wastes, and dedicated energy crops such as tree farms.

 - Biomass energy can be stand alone heat generation such as the lumber dry kilns associated with sawmills.
-Conversely it can be stand alone power generation such as Capital Power’s Williams Lake facility.
+Conversely it can be stand alone power generation such as Atlantic Power’s Williams Lake facility.
 It can also be cogeneration of both heat and electricity such as the configuration at many BC pulp mills.
 When configured as cogeneration, energy efficiencies often exceed 80%.

 - The technologies utilized to create bioenergy include direct combustion, gasification, fast pyrolysis, fermentation and gas collection.